ab25cq/clover2/manual/path-en.md

     > p"src/".chdir ();
 ```
 chdir () changes the current directory.
 It's cd in the shell.
 Since cd is not prepared for Clover 2, please change the current directory with this.
 You may also create a class method called cd in the Global class.

+(Command.cd method is difined in the current version.)

 ```
     > p"my_dir".mkdir ();
     > ls("-dl", "my_dir");